 A company in a competitive market must accept the market price, but a monopoly can set a price that maximizes its own profit.
 Quantity and price are adjusted depending on the elasticity of demand for the product.
 If demand is inelastic, then the monopolist can increase profits by increasing prices, where the increase in price more than offsets the drop in quantity, but if demand is elastic, then the decrease in quantity sold will more than offset the increase in price, resulting in lower revenue for the monopoly.
 If the elasticity of demand were the same for the entire market, then the monopolist can maximize profit by setting a single price.
-However, for most products and services, the elasticity of demand varies according to market segment, so a monopolist can only maximize its profit by setting a profit-maximizing price for each market segment — this is what is called price discrimination.
+However, for most products and services, the elasticity of demand varies according to market segment, so a monopolist can only maximize its profit by setting a profit-maximizing price for each market segment — what is called price discrimination.

 Look at it this way.
 A monopoly seeks to maximize profits by restricting its quantity of output so that marginal revenue equals marginal cost.
 This output is less than what would occur in a competitive market because the marginal revenue of a monopolist selling at a single price is less than what the output would be at the market price anywhere on the demand curve.
 A monopolist can only increase the sale of its product by reducing its price.
 But in doing so, it also earns less revenue on all previous units.
 However, if a monopolist can price its products according to who the buyers are, then it can significantly increase its profits by setting the profit-maximizing price for each market segment.